demisto/content-docs/docs/tutorials/tut-design.md

 These parameters determine how Cortex XSOAR connects to the third party API.

 Usually there are at least two parameters:
  - **url**: the URL Cortex XSOAR should connect to.
-In case the API is SaaS and the URL is the same for all customers and is not going to change over time, you can omit this parameter and store the URL directly in the code.
-Some SaaS products need just the name of the tenant instead of the full URL (as they add the common suffix in the code).
-For example: `customer1.my-test-saas-service.info` and `customer2.my-test-sas-service.info`: in this case the input parameter could just be the name of the tenant (`customer1` or `customer2`).
+In case the API is SaaS only and the URL is the same for all customers and is never going to change over time, you can omit this parameter and store the URL directly in the code.
+Some SaaS products have different urls based on the tenant name, for example `customer1.my-test-saas-service.info` and `customer2.my-test-saas-service.info`: in this case we still recommend to use the full url here and not just the tenant name (i.e. have the clients input `customer1.my-test-saas-service.info` and not just `customer1`).

  - **api_key**: usually credentials are needed to authenticate to the API you want to interact with.
 Many times this is in the form of an API Key, a secure quantity that gets stored in Cortex XSOAR and used in somewhere in your code (i.e. to populate HTTP headers) to craft the requests.
 Sometimes APIs use different authentication parameters: [credentials](../reference/articles/managing-credentials), tokens, client_id and client_secret combination, and so on.
 Make sure you capture all the required parameters that will allow a machine-to-machine authentication between Cortex XSOAR and your API.